Growing smarter – sustainable mobility in East Africa

 • Tanzania:

-• DART, the Ministry of Lands, and municipal governments are developing localised transitoriented development (TOD) policies for Dar es Salaam with support from the project.
-The policies will include corridor-wide regulations to guide elements such as zoning, parking requirements, and building facades, as well as local area plans for two BRT stations.
+• DART, the Ministry of Lands, and municipal governments developed localised transit-oriented development (TOD) policies for Dar es Salaam with support from the project.
+The policies include corridor-wide regulations to guide elements such as zoning, parking requirements, and building facades.

 • Uganda:

-• The Ministry of Works and Transport, Kampala Capital City Authority, and development partners are developing a roadmap for BRT implementation in Kampala with technical assistance from the project.
-The project is also supporting the Uganda National Roads Authority (UNRA) in preparing infrastructure designs for the planned BRT corridors
+• The Ministry of Works and Transport, Kampala Capital City Authority (KCCA), and development partners developed a roadmap for BRT implementation in Kampala with technical assistance from the project.
+The project also supported the preparation of infrastructure designs for the planned BRT corridors.

 Latest Update: